 What is the current Made-to-Order Lead time?

 - Our current made to order holster lead time is approximately 7-10 business days.
 Holiday orders may add additional time.

 When will my order ship?

 - Made to order items normally ship within the advertised lead time.
-This is acknowledged by you, prior to adding the product to the cart.
+This is acknowledged by you, prior to checking out.
 The estimated lead time is also displayed on your order confirmation and at the top of the FAQ page.
 A business day is Monday-Friday, excluding weekends or holidays.
 Your order does not enter the queue until the day after it is placed.
 Orders placed on a weekend, will be processed in one-two business days after the weekend.

 How can I track my order?

 - You can view the status of your order by logging into your account (if you created one when ordering).
 Status updates will be emailed to you upon each step of the process.

 - Awaiting Production: Order is received and in the queue.
 Your order will stay in this category until it goes into production.
 (This is the category it will be in for most of the lead time for made to order items.)